CBIIT/bento-mdf/README.md

 Where properties need to be applied to Nodes and Relationships, use a list of propnames from those defined in PropDefinitions.

+PropDefinitions are frequently kept in a separate file, like `<model>-model-props.yml`.

+#### Name Collisions in Property Definitions

+The definitions of property values are separated from the list of properties provided in Node and Relationship specs.
+This is in order to make the model easier to read by humans.
+However, since there is nothing to prevent two different nodes from having properties with the same name or handle (nor should there be), the PropDefintions section needs to be able to disambiguate this situation.

+To refer to a property in a specific node in a PropDefinitions key, use a dotted notation for the key `<node_name>.<property_name>`:

+    PropDefinitions:
+		diagnosis.best_response:
+			...
+		enrollment.best_response:
+			...

 #### Property Data Types

 Properties are "slots" which can contain data.
 A property definition